DavidJFig/Branch-Predictor-Simulator/README.md

 # Branch-Predictor-Simulator

-For EEL4768 Spring 2025 at University of Central Florida Professor: Dr. Suboh Suboh
+For EEL4768 Spring 2025 at University of Central Florida Professor: Dr. Suboh

 Compile using: gcc sim.c -o sim.exe